 You won’t see any high-rise buildings with glass walls all around you, but a modern city that captures the essence of the Victorian era with incredible architecture and a look into the future with great museums, art, concert halls, and a growing dining scene.
 Just about four hours from London by train, a trip to Glasgow might surprise you within your first few hours in this city.
 It’s not too big or small, but just right—where you can walk to any place or get there with a short ride on the train.

 My trip began after checking in at the Blythswood Square Hotel and with no time to waste, we were off to our first stop —Buchanan Street.
 From that first moment, you are in shopping heaven.
 This great pedestrian street has all you need, from high-end retail shops to your bargain, steal deal stores.
 One of the most impressive features and something that you will see throughout Glasgow is the combination of modern and Victorian architecture featuring unique red or blonde sandstone colors.

-Insider Note: If you are a fan of American architect Frank Lloyd Wright, then you must visit Scotland’s world-renowned architect Charles Rennie Mackintosh and his numerous Glasgow buildings like Glasgow School of Art, Willow Tearooms, the Scotland Street School and The Mackintosh House at the University of Glasgow.
+Insider Tip: If you are a fan of American architect Frank Lloyd Wright, then you must visit Scotland’s world-renowned architect Charles Rennie Mackintosh and his numerous Glasgow buildings like Glasgow School of Art, Willow Tearooms, the Scotland Street School, and The Mackintosh House at the University of Glasgow.